BrettF5/reading-notes/code102/class-05.md

 ### What are the three ways to insert CSS into your project?

 1. Inline Styles: Will be applied directly within HTML elements
-1. Internal Styles: Within the HTML, omterma; styles can be placed within a <style> tag.
+1. Internal Styles: Within the HTML, omterma; styles can be placed within a \<style> tag.

 `<h1 style='color: green;">Hello World!</h1>`

-1. External Styles: Are stored in a sperate file (with a ".css" extension) and is linked within the html file. this is the perfered method.
+3. External Styles: Are stored in a sperate file (with a \".css\" extension) and is linked within the html file.
+This is the perfered method.

-### Write an example of a CSS rule that would give all <p> elements red text
+### Write an example of a CSS rule that would give all \<p> elements red text

-*Within the '.css' file:*
+*Within the .css file:*

 ```
 p {